Angélica Dass: Project Humanæ

 Humanæ is presented as a traveling exhibition and has been shown, among other places, in Spain, South Korea; Italy, Israel, the United Kingdom, Canada and the United States, and at Habitat III, the UN Conference on Housing and Sustainable Urban Development, in Quito, Ecuador.

 In February and March 2022, an open air exhibition of her portraits was shown at the Gare du Nord in Paris, France, with several panels of individual portraits and two extra large pictures at the exterior of the train station.

+From October 2023 to March 2024, the Wellcome Collection in London presented an exhibition titled "The Cult of Beauty".
+With more than 200 objects and artworks from a large variety of historical eras and geographic regions, the show presented different cultural notions of human beauty and industries related to social standards of beauty.
+Referring to photographic displays by Dass included in the show, The Observer's art critic Laura Cumming commented: